millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide800.md

 ### Step 1: Download the sample notebook for this lab

--   Download the sample notebook for this lab to a folder on your local computer from <a href="./files/Basic%20Machine%20Learning.json" target="_blank" download>here</a>.
+-   Download the sample notebook for this lab to a folder on your local computer from <a href="./files/Basic%20Machine%20Learning.zip" target="_blank">here</a>.

+-   Note: the download is zipped and you will want to unzip it.
+After unzipping, you should have a file called "Basic Machine Learning.json".

 ### Step 2: Login to the Oracle ML Notebook as one of your ML notebook users